ydunbar/automated-testing/README.md

 ## Wave 3 - Spec'ing out the Deck class

-We also have a file for a `Deck` class.
-In the `deck_spec.rb` file you will write specs to ensure that Deck objects can be instantiated and Cards can be drawn.
-Further you will test to ensure that the `shuffle` method can be called.
-Don't try to test for Randomness at this point.
-You can assume that all decks are created with 52 cards of the 4 standard suits.
-You should have a minimum of 4 tests.
+Now you'll write code to spec out the Deck class and write the implementation.

+At a minimum a Deck should:
+* Be able to be instantiated.
+* Be created with 52 Card objects as attributes.
+* Have a `shuffle` method
+  * Don't try to test for randomness at this point, it's tough to test for something random, just make sure the method can be called.
+* Have a method called `draw` which removes a Card from the Deck and returns the removed Card.
+* Have a `count` method which returns the number of cards in the Deck.

+You should have a minimum of 5 tests.

 Think about:
 - What edge cases could exist when using a deck of cards?